 A couple of points I should make: I am an agnostic Wiccan Unitarian Universalist.
-I used to be a fundamentalist Christian, but I have never been a Pentecostal.
+I used to be a fundamentalist Christian (a Reformed/Calvinist Baptist, in case you wanted to know), but I have never been a Pentecostal.
 I have never been 100% onboard with what the people in the film are preaching.

 So why have I watched it so many times?
 I pondered this tonight and decided to talk it out here because why not?

 First of all, I find the hypocrisy fascinating.
 I’m not talking about Ted Haggard preaching against homosexuality and then having his extramarital relationship with a man outed.
 I’m talking about magic.

 Many of the adults and children in the film claim witchcraft is evil.
 Tonight, I “felt personally attacked” when Becky Fischer said Harry Potter would have been killed in Old Testament times.
 Not because I love Harry Potter (though I do), but because I knew that if it were legal in this country, she would have me killed as a witch in a heartbeat.

 However, multiple times throughout the film, children are encouraged to participate in sympathetic magic.
 Washing “sin” from their hands with bottled water, breaking cups representing “Satan’s” hold over different areas of life, blessing a cardboard representation of the president.
 All these things are magic.